47chapters/letsgo/docs/how-to/manage-trust-and-authentication.md

 ### Trusted issuers

 You can manage the trusted issuers in the system with the `yarn ops issuer` command.
-For examle, you can see the list of trusted issuers for your deployment with:
+For example, you can see the list of trusted issuers for your deployment with:

 ```bash
 yarn ops issuer ls